Affiliate links on Android Authority may earn us a commission. Learn more.

 Kokoon Nightbuds are the best earbuds for sleep tracking

-If wristwear isn’t for you but you’re still open to wearables in general, we recommend trying out Kokoon Nightbuds.
-We really do mean trying out, as the company offers a 30-day trial.
+If wristwear isn’t for you, but you’re still open to wearables in general, I recommend trying out Kokoon Nightbuds, and I really do mean trying out, as the company offers a 30-day trial.
 These wireless earbuds feature built-in sensors that collect information about your sleep and sleep quality.
 Using infrared light, they measure your heart rate and its variability and analyze the data to determine your sleep efficiency, length, and quality.
 In addition, they play first- and third-party audio content and provide sound masking.

 What makes them stand out

-- Play it by ear: Rather than a bracelet, these buds plug into your ears for an audio experience that will help you fall asleep and stay there.
+- Play it by ear: Rather than a bracelet, these buds plug into your ears for an audio experience that helps you fall asleep and stay asleep.

 - Tune in to better sleep: Kokoon Nightbuds offer first-party content ranging from soundscapes to white noise, or you can sync up with popular apps to listen to your own content.

-- Keep it simple: This pick focuses on delivering very basic sleep data for anyone who just wants broad strokes.
+- Keep it simple: This pick delivers very basic sleep data for anyone who just wants broad strokes.

 The Oura Ring 3 is the best ring for sleep tracking

 Finally, for the smallest sleep tracker you can hit the hay wearing, the Oura Ring 3 offers fantastic data.
 Rather than a wrist-based wearable, this finger accessory packs tons of power into a considerably smaller form factor.
-It’s comfortable and discreet.
-It won’t wake you in the middle of the night with a bright screen or vibrating alert.
+It’s also attractive, comfortable, and discreet.
+It won’t wake you in the middle of the night with a bright screen or vibrating alert and it won’t keep you up with distracting apps or messaging tools.
+During my review period, I found the device’s sleep-tracking data just as accurate for detecting sleep and wake times as my trusted Fitbit devices.
+The ring can also track sleep stages, blood oxygen levels, movement, and HRV.
+In short, it offers a comprehensive analysis of overnight behavior

 The Oura companion app is also incredibly user-friendly, distilling sleep, recovery, and activity data down to digestible scores and insights.
-Rather than overloading users with graphs and figures, Oura focuses on goals of overall well-being.
-The app also adjusts to your specific habits, goals, and need for rest, basing insights on your personal behavior the longer you use the device.
+Rather than overloading users with graphs and figures, Oura focuses on overall well-being goals.
+The app also adjusts to your specific habits, goals, and need for rest, basing insights on your behavior the longer you use the device.
+I love this holistic approach to wellness tracking, especially compared to stringent step count goals or move reminders.

-In short, Oura is the best pick for a relaxed approach to activity tracking and a reliable source for overnight data.
-Like the Whoop band, above, it blends into your day-to-day rather than demanding attention or inundating you with stats.
-On the other hand, the Oura Ring 3 is not cheap.
+Overall, Oura is the best pick for a relaxed approach to activity tracking and a reliable source for overnight data.
+Like the Whoop band above, it blends into your day-to-day rather than demanding attention or inundating you with stats.
+However, also like the Whoop band, the Oura Ring 3 is not cheap.
 At $300, it requires an ongoing subscription service fee.
-Again, the device is similar to the Whoop band in this regard.
-You can still use the Oura Ring 3 without a subscription.
-However, you will only have access to the three synthesized scores.
-You will have to check the rest of your data on the web.
+You can technically use the Oura Ring 3 without a subscription, but you will only have access to your three synthesized scores.

 What makes them stand out

-- Small footprint: A jewelry-inspired design ensures this tiny tracker will blend right into your day-to-day inconspicuously.
+- Small footprint: A jewelry-inspired design ensures this tiny tracker will blend into your day-to-day inconspicuously.

-- Accuracy where it counts: We found the Oura Ring 3’s sleep-tracking data reliable, accurate, and comprehensive during our review period.
+- Accuracy where it counts: The Oura Ring 3’s sleep-tracking data is reliable, accurate, and comprehensive.

-- A set-and-forget health companion: Without a screen or haptics, the Oura Ring offers a passive but powerful approach to health tracking.
+- A set-and-forget health companion: Without a screen or haptics, the device offers a passive but powerful approach to health tracking.

 What to look for in a good sleep tracker

-These days we track everything from steps and calories to cycles and SpO2.
-Tracking sleep is one more way you can gain insight into how your body is functioning.
+These days, we track everything from steps and calories to cycles and SpO2.
+Tracking sleep is one more way to gain insight into how your body functions.
 It can also help improve your health and performance.
 But where to start?
 Tracking Zs comes down to finding the right device for you.
-In addition to your budget, consider the factors below to find out which is the best sleep tracker for you.
+In addition to your budget, consider the factors below to determine the best sleep tracker for you.

 - Device type: Sleep trackers come in all different shapes and sizes — from familiar devices like smartwatches and fitness trackers to nightstand gadgets and bed pads.
 If you already track your daily activity on a favorite wearable, keep things streamlined by tapping into its overnight features.
 If wearing a sleep tracker to bed sounds uncomfortable, look for something you can tuck away or leave on your nightstand.

-- Data collected: Most sleep-tracking devices track movement, heart rate, sleep stages and time spent awake.
-However, some just collect the basics for users who only need broad-stroke data.
+- Data collected: Most sleep-tracking devices track movement, heart rate, sleep stages, and time spent awake.
+However, some just collect the basics for users needing broad-stroke data.
 How much information your device collects will determine what you can learn.
-Do you want to know how long you are sleeping or how well you are sleeping?
+Do you want to know how long or how well you are sleeping?

 Why you should trust us & how we test